Gordon Moore: Intel Corporation

 In July 1968, Robert Noyce and Moore founded NM Electronics, which later became Intel Corporation.
 Moore served as executive vice president until 1975 when he became president.
 In April 1979, Moore became chairman and chief executive officer, holding that position until April 1987, when he became chairman.
 He was named chairman emeritus in 1997.
-Under Noyce, Moore, and later Andrew Grove, Intel has pioneered new technologies in the areas of computer memory, integrated circuits, and microprocessor design.
-On April 11, 2022, Intel renamed its main Oregon site, the Ronler Acres campus in Hillsboro, Gordon Moore Park, and the building formerly known as RA4, Moore Center, after their founder.
+Under Noyce, Moore, and later Andrew Grove, Intel pioneered new technologies for computer memory, integrated circuits, and microprocessor design.
+On April 11, 2022, Intel renamed its main Oregon site, the Ronler Acres campus in Hillsboro, as 'Gordon Moore Park', and the building formerly known as RA4, as 'Moore Center', after Gordon Moore.